DubFriend/CRUD/README.md

 ##formList

 CRUD.full({...}) creates a fully featured interface, with search and ordering features.
 Sometimes however, you know that you'll only ever have a few data items to deal with, and need a much lighter weight interface.
-CRUD.formList({...}) provides a list of forms that can be Created, Read, Updated and Deleted.

 ###Example Usage